msfadlii/Web-PendaftaranOnline/README.md

 ## Instalasi ⚒️

-Installing and running Sneat is super easy, please Follow below steps and you will be ready to rock 🤘

 1. Clone repository atau download zip repository
 2. Buka terminal dan masukkan direktori folder laravel, ketik perintah :